Homotopy type theory as a language for diagrams of $\infty$-logoses: Introduction

 \subsection{Related work}

-An earlier version of \emph{cohesive homotopy type theory} \parencite{schreiber2012quantum} uses modalities in plain homotopy type theory to internalize a series of adjunctions.
-It turns out that their axiomatization is not ideal to work with, and the newer version of cohesive homotopy type theory \parencite{shulman2018brouwer} is a proper extension of homotopy type theory optimized for those particular adjunctions.
+An earlier version of \emph{cohesive homotopy type theory} \parencite{schreiber2012quantum} uses modalities in plain homotopy type theory to internalize a series of adjunctions that arises in Lawvere's axiomatic cohesion \parencite{lawvere2007axiomatic}.
+However, because naive internalization of adjunctions do not work well \parencite{licata2018internal,shulman2018brouwer}, the axiomatization is tricky and not ideal to work with.
+The newer version of cohesive homotopy type theory \parencite{shulman2018brouwer} instead extends homotopy type theory by another layer of context and new modal operators.
+The resulting type theory works well for axiomatic cohesion but is complicated compared to plain homotopy type theory.
+It is also too optimized for axiomatic cohesion.

 A more general framework for internal diagrams is \emph{multimodal dependent type theory} \parencite{gratzer2021multimodal}.
 It is roughly a family of type theories related to each other via modal operators and interpreted in a diagram of presheaf categories.
 The shape of diagram is specified directly by an arbitrary \(2\)-category which is called a \emph{mode theory} in this context.
 Our terminology ``mode sketch'' is chosen to mean a sketch of a mode theory.
 Multimodal dependent type theory is potentially an internal language for diagrams of \(\infty\)-logoses, but for this one would have to rectify not only \(\infty\)-logoses but also functors and natural transformations between them.